xonsh/xonsh/docs/tutorial.rst

 impossible.

-If you still have concerns about the determination process and want to have strong confidence when running a subprocess command, you can always use the elegant subprocess mode syntax that we will see in the following sections.
+If you still have concerns about the determination process and want to have strong confidence when running a subprocess command in your xonsh scripts, you can always use the elegant subprocess mode syntax that we will see in the following sections.
 Short example now:

 .. code-block:: xonshcon